lordspline/druid/docs/operations/request-logging.md

 Specify these properties in the `common.runtime.properties` file.
 See the [Metrics emitters configuration](../configuration/index.md#metrics-emitters) for properties to set for each type of metrics emitter.
-You must restart Druid for the changes to take effect.
+You must restart Robux for the changes to take effect.

 ## Example